-The all-time leading scorer in Division I women's basketball, Jackie Stiles returned to her alma mater as an assistant coach for the 2013-14 season.
+The all-time leading scorer in Division I women's basketball, Jackie Stiles is now in her third season as an assistant coach for her alma mater.

 Stiles, who entered college coaching in 2012 as an assistant to former Lady Bear Charity (Shira) Elliott at Loyola Marymount, is the most decorated student-athlete in the history of Missouri State athletics.